Demolition taxes and condominium conversion fees

 Some communities elect to deposit fee revenue in a new or existing affordable housing trust fund, in which case the guidelines that govern the fund will determine eligible uses.
 Other communities establish specific requirements on how fund proceeds may be used, such as limiting spending to amenity-rich areas that have been prioritized for affordable housing preservation or using funds to help cover relocation costs for renters displaced by a condo conversion.
 In some jurisdictions demolition tax revenue is used for non-housing activities, such as road maintenance and beautification in areas undergoing demolition.
 Cities and counties that create demolition and condo conversion fees should clearly specify eligible activities for fee proceeds in accordance with local priorities.

 - Potential upsides of demolition.
-In some cases, there may be upsides to demolition of older homes.
+In some cases, there may be upsides to the demolition of older homes.
 Teardowns may replace dilapidated structures that have code violations and other problems with new homes in good condition, and the increased property revenues from the higher-priced replacement homes can help to bolster the local budget.
 Demolition and infill development also helps to prevent sprawl, particularly in built-out communities.
+In legacy cities or soft housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. [adapted from HUD]s with a disproportionate volume of homes in a a very poor state of repair, demolition may be a useful tool to stimulate neighborhood revitalization; demolition fees should be closely coordinated with other revitalization and housing affordability programs.

 - Preservation.
 In some cases, communities also use demolition taxes and condo conversion fees as a mechanism to discourage the activities on which the charges are levied.
 When fee amounts are set sufficiently high, it may become uneconomic to convert a rental unit to condos, for example, or to tear down an older home.
 Of course, no revenue will be collected if demolitions or conversions are not executed, limiting the revenue potential of these fees to support affordable housing.
 Local officials should carefully consider their policy goals as well as other tools available to support affordable housing preservation (such as preservation inventories) and housing stability (such as policies designed specifically to provide protection from condo conversions).